sedostheatre/sedos.co.uk/input/shows/2024-richard-iii.md

     body: |-
       **DIRECTOR** | Dan Edge\
       **PRODUCER** | Clare Harding\
-      **TECHNICAL MANAGE**R | Adrian Jeakins\
+      **CREATIVE TECHNICAL DIRECTOR** | Adrian Jeakins\
       **LIGHTING DESIGNER** | Will Lake\
       **MARKETING** | Pippa Kyle\
       **COMMITTEE LIAISON** | Olly Levett and Henry Whittaker
     title: CREATIVE TEAM
-metaTitle: Richard III, by William Shakespeare plays, at the Bridewell Theatre from 9-18 May2024
+metaTitle: Richard III, by William Shakespeare, plays at the Bridewell Theatre from 9-18 May 2024
 metaDescription: " Richard III, by William Shakespeare, is one of Shakespeare’s most famous history plays.
 It is part of Sedos’ 2024 season and plays at the Bridewell Theatre from 9-18 May 2024"